Bainimarama leads the charge in trumping up and "massaging" S&P's revised credit rating of Fiji.

 Services said today that it has affirmed its 'B-/C' foreign currency and 'B/C'local currency issuer credit ratings on the Republic of Fiji Islands.
 The outlook on the long-term foreign currency rating is revised to positive from stable.
 The outlook on the long-term local currency rating remains stable.

-At the same time, Standard & Poor's maintained its 'B-' T&C Assessment and assigned a '4' recovery rating to the government's foreign currency debt instruments
+At the same time, Standard & Poor's maintained its 'B-' T&C Assessment and assigned a '4' recovery rating to the government's foreign currency debt instruments.

 The ratings on Fiji reflect the country's persistent fiscal and current

-account deficits, as well as deficiencies in available data–a factor that complicates our analysis
+account deficits, as well as deficiencies in available data–a factor that complicates our analysis.
+These factors are offset, in part, by Fiji's improved external indicators.

 We estimate Fiji's gross external financing needs (current account outflows plus short-term external debt by remaining maturity) as having fallen to 100% of current account receipts plus usable international reserves in 2010, and we forecast the ratio will remain at this level this year from 108% in 2009.
 A recovery in tourism, merchandise exports (fuelled by mining and mineral water), and foreign direct investments (FDI), along with a US$93 million Special Drawing Rights allocation from the IMF, helped boost reported official reserves to around US$715 million in February 2011 from a low of US$240 million in March 2009, and in turn improve the external indicators.
 Fiji's improved external position also reflects a 20% devaluation of the Fiji dollar against a currency basket in April 2009 and the use of some capital controls.